jatinkumar762/Coding-Interview-Questions/BinarySearch/Medium/FindPeakElement.md

 #### Approach-2 Using Binary Search

 1. check if the middle element is the peak element or not.
-2. If the middle element is not the peak element, then check if the element on the right side is greater than the middle element then there is always a peak element on the right side.
+2. If the middle element is not the peak element, then check if the element on the right side is greater than the middle element then there is always a peak element on the right side. arr[mid] < arr[mid+1]
-3. If the element on the left side is greater than the middle element then there is always a peak element on the left side.
+3. If the element on the left side is greater than the middle element then there is always a peak element on the left side.  arr[mid-1] < arr[mid]

 **Note** that both left and right sides might have peak elements, we just we need to return any peak element.
 So we can safely either go to left or right